-These outstanding moments in sports in 2017 left us with outstanding memories
+These outstanding moments in sports in 2017 has left indelible inks in our minds

-Pulse Sports has compiled the top 9 sports records that were shattered in 2017, from football to tennis, athletics and boxing.
+Pulse Sports has compiled the 9 ten sports records that were shattered in 2017, from football to tennis, athletics and boxing.

 Below is the full list.